GispoCoding/assessclimateimpact/README.md

 - Land use plans
 - Scenario information for the future

-## Use cases

-The tool can be used by city developers (land use planners) for
-- Seeing the current situation for climate impacts in the community
-- Detect the effects of land use planning (planned building, use and maintanence) in climate impacts
-- See trends in climate impact changes in the future

 ## End results:

 - 250*250 m grid, vector layers in PostGIS database
-- different parameters attached to the grid (current situation and also future)
-- visualisations (SLD) for different parameters and layer possibilities
-- Map layers: current situation and optionally target year
-- Tables: yearly scenarios
+- CO2 emissions of different emission sources in the cities.
+Current situation as map layer.
+- Predictions on CO2 emissions in the future (using scenarios from land use planning).
+Target year as map layer, yearly scenarios as tables
+- Ready made visualizations for the map layers including grids and top emission source/grid cell

 ## Process
 - Open QGIS
-- Add QGIS Climate Tool plugin
+- Install QGIS Climate Tool plugin
-- Check the PostGIS database connection
+- Check the PostGIS database connection (hosted at the moment by Ubigu Ltd)
-- Check that the grid data exists in the database (YKR = Urban Zone Grid by Finnish Environment Institute)
 - Open QGIS Climate Tool plugin

-### Choosing reseach area
 - Choose the area for your calculations (in this stage only City of Tampere)
 - Choose a governmental area (it provides certain parameters to the calculations)

-### Calculate current situation
-- Add information about the current situation (Population, Jobs, Buildings)
+- Add information about the current situation (Population, Jobs, Buildings) in requested format

-### Calculate future information
 - Choose if you want to calculate also future scenarios
 - Add land use planning zoning elements
 - Set target Year